Florida Infant Medication Error Lawyer

 In order to combat the serious and potentially fatal side effects of medication errors, many hospitals have instituted barcoding systems and electronic order systems.
 Barcodes must be scanned on the drug and on the patient’s wristband to ensure the right drug is being given to the right patient.
 Electronic ordering systems are intended to limit interpretation errors that can come from poor handwriting, incorrect abbreviations, or drugs with similar names.

 Despite industry efforts, mistakes still occur, causing harm to many small children throughout the United States.
-If your son or daughter was injured because he or she received the wrong dose of medication or the wrong medication entirely, our Miami infant medication error lawyers at Freidin Brown, P.A. can help.
+If your son or daughter was injured because he or she received the wrong dose of medication or the wrong medication entirely, our Florida infant medication error lawyers at Freidin Brown, P.A. can help.

 If you believe a doctor, nurse, or other medical professional involved in your birthing experience made a mistake that caused injury to you or your child, contact us at 866-716-7292 to schedule a FREE, no-obligation consultation.